csalcedo001/goal-reducer/README.md

+# Goal Reducer with Loop Removal

-# Code for *Goal Reduction with Loop-Removal Accelerates RL and Models Human Brain Activity in Goal-Directed Learning (NeurIPS 2024 Spotlight)*
+> Code for *Goal Reduction with Loop-Removal Accelerates RL and Models Human Brain Activity in Goal-Directed Learning (NeurIPS 2024 Spotlight)*

 ## Prerequisites